 “It was my sister’s fault!
 She was supposed to pick me up.”

 His parents nodded.
-His dad grabbed car keys and said, “Let’s go, boy.”
+His dad grabbed car keys.
+“Let’s go, boy.”

 “I don’t want to go to the hospital!”

 “Quit being a cry baby,” Mom said.
 “You’d think they intend to cut off your penis.
 Tetanus is fatal.
 Rabies is fatal.
 You need shots.”

 John sighed.
 His dad started making tracks for the garage.
 John followed.
 They drove in silence to the hospital.
 The doctor stitched him up.
 The doctor gave him two shots that he would rather have not had.
 The doctor gave him the bright news that he’d have to come in for more rabies shots over the next 28 days unless they found the canine that bit him.